 15.50 Session 3 - Facing Scarcity Moderator: Asta Cekanauskaite (Lithuania) - Lithuanian Bioethics Committee Public authorities are responsible for guaranteeing the population's health.
 To fulfil this obligation, public policies must aim at a social organization that provides sufficient health care staff, equipment and medication as well as adapted procedures.
 This allows society to be prepared for foreseeable events that could pressure the healthcare system and avoid a shortfall in healthcare supply.
 During the pandemic, many countries (including in Europe) faced shortages not only of drugs and vaccines, but also of intensive care beds and qualified personnel.
 How were these situations handled from an ethical point of view, and what were the recommendations of National Ethics Committees and their impact?
-Lotta Eriksson (Sweden) - Secretary general of the Swedish National Council on Medical Ethics Priorities in a Pandemic: Ethics, Public Policy, and the Role of the Swedish NEC Virginie Pirard (Belgium) - Vice-chair of the Belgian Advisory Committee on Bioethics Prioritizing Among the "Prioritized" and Protecting Marginal Populations: A Double Ethical Tension in Times of Scarcity Joshua Kimani (Kenya) - Clinical Research Director and Site Lead, University of Manitoba, field office in Nairobi; representative of project PREPARED - 16.50 Round table discussion Q & A - 17.20 Closing remarks Jan De Lepeleire (Belgium) Chair of the Belgian Advisory Committee on Bioethics - 17.30 NEC Chairs' Meeting - 19.00 Walking dinner
+Lotta Eriksson (Sweden) - Secretary general of the Swedish National Council on Medical Ethics Priorities in a Pandemic: Ethics, Public Policy, and the Role of the Swedish NEC Virginie Pirard (Belgium) - Vice-chair of the Belgian Advisory Committee on Bioethics Prioritizing Among the "Prioritized" and Protecting Marginal Populations: A Double Ethical Tension in Times of Scarcity Joshua Kimani (Kenya) - Clinical Research Director and Site Lead, University of Manitoba, field office in Nairobi; representative of project PREPARED [presentation title to be confirmed] - 16.50 Round table discussion Q & A - 17.20 Closing remarks Jan De Lepeleire (Belgium) Chair of the Belgian Advisory Committee on Bioethics - 17.30 NEC Chairs' Meeting Building on previous discussions during 13th & 14th Global Summits & recent NEC Forums, the Chairs' meeting aims to provide the opportunity for additional exchanges between the NECs Chairs - or their delegate - on the evolving role of the NECs in society at a pivotal time: the post-pandemic period, the deployment of artificial intelligence in the healthcare sector, and the challenges posed by the climate crisis.
+Common resources and current bottlenecks will be identified and discussed.
+19.00 Walking dinner